morrownr/88x2bu/README.md

 ### Driver Options:

-I have included a file called `88x2bu.conf` that will be installed in `/etc/modeprob.d` by default.
+A file called `88x2bu.conf` will be installed in `/etc/modeprob.d` by default.

 Location: `/etc/modprobe.d/88x2bu.conf`

-To change driver options, you will need to edit `88x2bu.conf` with a text editor.
+To change driver options, edit `88x2bu.conf` with a text editor.

 Example:
 ```